-7.1.3 ADVANCED DIPLOMA IN CHEMICAL ENGINEERING (AD0800)
+8.1.3 Advanced Diploma in Chemical Engineering (AD0800)

-7.1.3.2 Purpose Of The Advanced Diploma In Chemical Engineering
+Purpose Of The Advanced Diploma In Chemical Engineering

 The generic purpose of the qualification is spelled out in section 4.2 and must be read in conjunction with the following.
 The purpose of this qualification is to equip students with advanced technical skills and competencies to work in industry as a professional technologist or to progress to do higher academic qualifications.
 The knowledge emphasises general principles and application or technology transfer.
 The qualification provides students with a solid foundation in Chemical Engineering and the ability to apply their knowledge and skills in Chemical Engineering, while equipping them to undertake more specialised and intensive learning.
-This programme leads to a qualification that has a strong professional and career focus and holders of this qualification are prepared to enter the chemical and process industry.
+This programme leads to a qualification are prepared to enter the chemical and process industry.